 The nonprofit sector is a major employer in Arizona.
-Nonprofits employ six percent of the workers in the state, a total of 197,702 workers, as shown on the chart below.
+Nonprofits employ 6.9 percent of the workers in the state, a total of 222,380 workers, as shown on the chart below.

 Within major industries in Arizona, nonprofit organizations also provide a relevant share of total employment.
-Chart 3 shows that nearly 24 percent of organizations in the Health Care and Social Assistance industries belong to the nonprofit sectors.
-In the case of Education and Art and Recreation, 11 percent and 6.9 percent, respectively, of organizations in the industry are nonprofits.
+Chart 3 shows that nearly 24 percent of organizations in the Health Care industry belong to the nonprofit sectors.
+For Social Assistance, it's nearly 30 percent.

 A growing sector